Aging & Health A to Z

 What is Diabetes?

-Diabetes develops when the amount of sugar in your blood becomes too high, either because your body doesn’t make enough insulin (type 1 diabetes), or because your body doesn’t respond to insulin (type 2 diabetes).
+Diabetes develops when the amount of sugar in your blood becomes too high.
+This is either because your body doesn’t make enough insulin (type 1 diabetes), or because your body doesn’t respond to the insulin it makes (type 2 diabetes).

 The Most Common Types of Diabetes